March 2004 (Part 1)

 There are three main reasons why you become tired during or after training.
 You over-train or you train wrongly or your art is energy-draining.

 If you train great kungfu which incorporates chi kung and meditation, like Shaolin and Taijiquan, you should have more energy, and be more fresh, not less, after your training.
 Most types of kungfu, however, operate at the physical level only.
-Thus, you may feel a bit tired because energy was spent during the training, but you should not feel so tired that you felt like dropping.
+Thus, you may feel tired because energy was spent during the training.
 This applies to other forms of exercise, like playing games or working out in a gym.

 If you train chi kung or meditation, irrespective of its type and level, you should feel fresh at the end of the training, because chi kung and meditation are training of energy and mind.
 If you feel tired, either you have over-trained or trained wrongly, or you have performed chi kung or meditation as physical exercise.